PopleZoo/BetterItemScan/README.md

 - 'ShowTotalOnShipOnly' allows you to see the scanned amount only on the ship
 - 'ItemScanningUICooldown' allows you to adjust how long the UI Stays on screen
 - 'FontSize' allows you to adjust the size of the text on screen.
 However this may have to be done manually in the Bepinex config folder
+- 'ItemTextColorHex' & 'ItemTextCalculatorColorHex' allows you to change the colour of the text of the UI for items that meet the quota and items by default

 recent changes
 - Added config option 'ShowTotalOnShipOnly'